-On August 19, 2022, SEC Rule 18f-4 under the Investment Company Act relating to a registered investment company's use of derivatives and related instruments went into effect.
-The new rule imposes value-at-risk leverage limits, requires the adoption of policies related to derivatives, mandates reporting to funds' boards, and requires reporting to the SEC and regulates fund's use of reverse repurchase agreements and unfunded commitment agreements.
+Rule 18f-4 under the Investment Company Act regulates a registered investment company's use of derivatives and related instruments.
+The rule imposes value-at-risk leverage limits, requires the adoption of policies related to derivatives, mandates reporting to funds' boards, and requires reporting to the SEC and regulates fund's use of reverse repurchase agreements and unfunded commitment agreements.
 The ultimate impact of the new rule remains unclear, but it may limit the Fund's ability to engage in derivatives transactions and/or increase the costs of such transactions.
 For a more complete description of Rule 18f-4, see "PRINCIPAL RISK FACTORS - GENERAL RISKS - LEGAL, TAX AND REGULATORY."